oschildt/PhpDoxy/README.md

 **template**

 The name of the template to be used for the generation.
 PhpDoxy has the directory *templates* in its base directory.
-There reside the templates.
+There,  the templates reside.
 Alernatively, you can specify absolute or relative path to the template.
 If the path is relative, the PhpDoxy tries to find the path based from the directory containing the configuration file and from the working directory.